Waters Kraus Paul & Siegel represents plaintiffs in a California fluoride case against the U.S. EPA in one of the first remote trials in the country.

 Advocates Say Fluoride Harms Infants as Trial Opens – June 8, 2020

-“During a bench trial held via Zoom, Michael Connett of Waters Kraus & Paul argued on behalf of Food & Water Watch Inc., Fluoride Action Network and other nonprofits and individuals that recent studies show certain levels of fluoride exposure can adversely impact brain development, leading to lower IQ scores and ADHD in children.”
+“During a bench trial held via Zoom, Michael Connett of Waters Kraus Paul & Siegel argued on behalf of Food & Water Watch Inc., Fluoride Action Network and other nonprofits and individuals that recent studies show certain levels of fluoride exposure can adversely impact brain development, leading to lower IQ scores and ADHD in children.”

 In the first week of the trial, Mr. Connett said the evidence presented will show that fluoride consumed by pregnant mothers impacts fetal development, leading to lower IQ scores and ADHD in children.